Skip to content

 Procedure A — Trub Dump

 Trub consists of dead yeast, hop particles, and protein solids that settle in the cone after knockout.
+No tank pressure is required for a trub dump.
 Removing it early improves fermentation conditions and reduces off-flavour risk.

 1. Apply the shared sanitation protocol — caps into PAA bath, spray outlets with alcohol.